-A recent study on employee activism found that 50% of employees are sharing pictures and videos on social media about their work, and a third of them are doing this without any encouragement from their employer.
+A recent study on employee activism found that 50 percent of employees share pictures and videos on social media about their work, and a third are doing so without any encouragement from their employer.
 If your employees are already out there talking about your company, how do you leverage this without being heavy-handed?

 Your vision stands for a lot, but it essentially tells employees how your core values relate to your long-term goals.
 Employees that understand this big picture feel more invested in their work and are more likely to talk about it.

 Most leaders use jargon when conveying their vision.
 They might say, “We want to be world leaders in customer service” or “We want to capture the largest market share.”
 The result?
 Employees are left scratching their heads and feeling disconnected from the company’s purpose.

 To avoid this, explain your vision to employees using language and examples that tell employees what they can do to bring your vision to life.
 In their book, Made to Stick, Chip and Dan Heath provide a great example of this.
 Nordstrom, a department store known for top-notch customer service, uses employee (“Nordie”) stories to convey their USP, or Unique Selling Proposition.
 Highlighted are a Nordie who ironed a new shirt for a customer, and another who warmed up a customer’s car.
 These examples help new employees remember their purpose, and also to what lengths they should go to fulfill it.